ahmed86-star/ahmed86-star.github.io/_posts/2024-03-20-azure-sentinel-honeypot-lab.md

 tags: [azure, sentinel, honeypot, siem]
 ---

-# Azure Sentinel Honeypot Lab
+# Azure Sentinel Honeypot Lab: Real-time Cyber Attack Analysis

 A lab demonstrating the setup and monitoring of a honeypot using Azure Sentinel to analyze real-world cyber attacks and security threats.